-Prerequisite: Introductory Physical Science and Laboratory Biology or Lab Biology Honors with a grade of "C" or better.
+Prerequisite: A grade of 75% or better in Lab Biology Honors or a grade of 85% or better in Introduction to Physical Science and Laboratory Biology.
 It is required that the student also have a basic knowledge of chemical principles by either having completed Lab Chemistry, Accelerated Lab Chemistry, or by taking one of these concurrently with this course.